East Tennessee: In popular culture

 movie series, featured traditional mountain music.
 "ChristyFest", held each summer, is dedicated to the novel, musical, TV series, and movies, and includes live folk music.
 The television film Dolly Parton's Coat of Many Colors aired on NBC in 2015.
 The film was inspired by her 1971 song and album of the same name, and recounts her childhood in the mountains of East Tennessee.
 The film was generally praised by critics, and received the Tex Ritter Award from the Academy of Country Music.

 The folk hero Daniel Boone, who helped explore East Tennessee, was honored in the soundtrack for the television series Daniel Boone, which ran from 1964 until 1970.
 The last of three versions of the theme song was sung by The Imperials, a Grammy-winning Christian music group.
 The Ballad of Davy Crockett helped to popularize the 1955 film Davy Crockett, King of the Wild Frontier.
 First recorded and introduced on the television series Disneyland in 1954, it has been covered by a number of artists, most notably Tennessee Ernie Ford.
 The song's lyrics say Davy Crockett was "born on a mountaintop in Tennessee", but his actual birthplace was in Limestone, Tennessee, the location of Davy Crockett Birthplace State Park.
 In addition to his renowned frontier exploits and military service, Crockett served Tennessee as a state legislator and Congressman.

 Economy

 Throughout the 19th and early 20th centuries, East Tennessee's economy relied heavily on subsistence agriculture.
 Agriculture still plays a vital role in Tennessee's economy.
 In the cities, however, manufacturing was the main source of prosperity and growth.
 In the years following the Civil War, Chattanooga became one of the first industrial cities in the South.
 Other cities in East Tennessee such as Knoxville, Kingsport, Cleveland, Maryville, and Morristown were among some of the first cities in Tennessee to experience the effects of the Industrial revolution in the United States, and most manufacturing facilities constructed in the state in the latter 19th century located in East Tennessee.
 The region's economy remained predominantly agrarian during this time, however.
+In the region's agricultural industry, burley tobacco served as the region's cash crop until the late 1990s and early 2000s, when the demand for burley declined due to changes in societal attitudes and governmental policy towards tobacco usage.